Tmiseray/Module4-MiniProject-Library/README.md

         * `self.validate_inputs.format_library_id(library_id)`
     - On failure, the `ValueError` is raised:
         > \* Invalid Library ID.
 Please try again. \*
-    - Otherwise, advises the user of the action, instantiates a method from the `User` class to find the user's details, and returns the results
+    - Otherwise, advises the user of the action, instantiates a method from the `Library` class to find the user's details, and returns the results
         > \* Retrieving Details for Library ID: {library_id}... \*
         * `self.library._find_user_by_library_id(library_id)`